Low Sensory Spaces

 What are Low/Reduced Sensory Spaces?

-Low/reduced sensory spaces are specially designed safe, calming environments created for neurodivergent folks, including people with ADHD, autism, sensory processing disorders, anxiety, depression, mental health issues, and more.
+Live Educate Transform Society’s low sensory spaces are specially designed environments that welcome everyone – especially neurodivergent folks, including people with ADHD, autism, sensory processing differences, anxiety, depression, and other mental health experiences.

-Our spaces also serve as an essential safer space that supports organizers in meeting the needs of all attendees.
+Our spaces serve as an essential safer space that supports organizers in meeting the needs of all attendees, staff, and volunteers.

 Low/Reduced Sensory Spaces by Live Educate Transform Society (LET’S)